ereedsanchez/Forest-Buddy-Server/README.md

 ### 1. Visual Studio Community Edition
 [Link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030)

+Download should appear in Downloads list.
+Run file.
 Click on Individual Components tab and scroll down to Compiler s, build tools, and runtimes.

-Tick the boxes starting with C++ ie. (C++ 2022 Redistributable MSMs, C++ 2022 Redistributable Update)
+Scroll down the list and tick *only* the boxes starting with C++ ie. (C++ 2022 Redistributable MSMs, C++ 2022 Redistributable Update)

 **_Make sure to not tick the boxes of the packages labeled [Deprecated, Out of Support]_**